-Fire severely damages Java Monkey, coffee shop will be closed for at least a monthThe patio area was damaged.
+Fire severely damages Java Monkey, coffee shop will be closed for at least a monthThe patio area of the Java Monkey following a fire in November 2018.
 Photo by Dan Whisenhunt

 This story has been updated.

 There was a large fire at Java Monkey on Sunday evening, Nov.
 11.

 The damage was so severe that the popular coffee shop will be closed for weeks and it has affected neighboring businesses as well.

 A witness report says the flames could be seen over the Decatur Square.
 The fire started around 11 p.m. after the business had closed.
 There were no reports of injuries.
 The fire heavily damaged the patio area, which hosts regular poetry nights, and the wine bar area, and affected the entire business.